lost-in-transcendence/ft_transcendence/README.md

 This is the final assignment for 42 School of Code's Common Core, ft_transcendence.
 A React and NestJS-based full-stack app written in Typescript featuring...

-  - A multiplayer, customizable Pong game
+  - An online, customizable Pong game
   - A live chat interface, complete with channel creation and administration
   - User profiles, friendlists, blacklists...
   - Live rankings and a leaderboard